How-to guide

 6. Loyalty and advocacy stage: Recognize and reward subscriber loyalty through referral programs, exclusive offers, or personalized experiences to foster a strong, supportive subscriber community.

-Throughout the subscriber experience, ensure the subscription delivers consistent, high-quality value and establish mechanisms for subscribers to easily provide feedback.
+At every stage, the subscription service should deliver a consistent, high-quality value and establish mechanisms for subscribers to easily provide feedback.
 Personalized content, recommendations, and support can significantly enhance satisfaction and loyalty.

 What you need in your tech stack